Navigating the Guilt of Free Time After the Loss of a Child

 The guilt I carry stems from several places.
 First and foremost, there’s the nagging thought that if I have more time, it should be used in meaningful ways.
 But how does one measure the meaning in the absence of my only son?
 It feels as though having this time is a constant reminder that I am living in a world where he is not.
 The mundane tasks that used to define my days now seem insignificant compared to the gravity of his loss.

 Additionally, there is the sense of unearned respite.
 I’m used to the constant flurry of activity that Cole’s care required.
 Now, when I sit in the silence of an empty house, I’m struck by the overwhelming contrast between then and now.
 The freedom to pursue hobbies, take up new interests, or simply relax feels foreign and undeserved.
 The silence, rather than bringing peace, echoes with the absence of Cole.
 The hardcore truth is I would do anything to have my life back which is only truly my life with Cole in it.
 I’d do anything to have all of those responsibilities and routines back in my life.
 I want them to consume me and my family as they once did.
 I want to feel strapped for time, I want to feel too busy.
 All of that resulted in my beautiful family of four which I long for every second of everyday.
 The sudden and unexpected shift from a life consumed by caregiving to one marked by absence is beyond difficult and uncomprehensible.
 This constant feeling highlights the profound impact Cole had on our lives.
 I recognize that I cannot avoid these feelings and perhaps someday I will learn to live with these thoughts while continuing to honor the memory of Cole through The Cole Kubista Foundation.
 The only option to keeping Cole’s memory alive and continuing to make a positive impact in this world like he did everyday, is to help other families create what can never be taken away… Memories!
-There is not a day that goes by that I forget to write to Cole, to scroll through pictures, and to remind myself how happy he was going to the cottage, Florida, Texas, Tennessee, Mexico, or anyone of the destinations we traveled to as a family.
+There is not a day that goes by that I forget to write to Cole, to scroll through pictures, and to remind myself how happy he was going to the cottage, Florida, Texas, Tennessee, Mexico, New Orleans, or any one of the destinations we traveled to as a family.

 My path forward will continue feeling like I’m on a rollercoaster, uncertain what drops or sudden turns are approaching.
 However, I believe navigating this new reality involves finding a balance between acknowledging the guilt and making space for healing.
 I have a tendency to apologize for getting emotional when I speak about Cole.
 I’m done apologizing and I will make a conscious effort to ensure I’m not apologizing.
 I’m truly not sorry, I feel a pain I don’t wish on anyone and my emotions are warranted knowing my sweet boy is gone forever.
 I will not rush through my grieving process and I will allow myself to feel the full spectrum of emotions.
 My feelings are validated and anyone who met Cole understands the type of loss the world experienced.
 That loss is tenfold for our immediate family.
 Our lives don’t get to just go on.
 Our lives are forever different and not in a good way.
 Our lives will always be missing Cole’s humor, his perspective, and his positivity that consumed our household.